zephyrproject-rtos/zephyr/doc/hardware/pinctrl/index.rst

 the compiled firmware.
 However, there are some cases where certain states will be conditionally used depending on a compilation flag.
 A typical case is the ``sleep`` state.
-This state is only used in practice if :kconfig:option:`CONFIG_PM_DEVICE` is enabled.
+This state is only used in practice if :kconfig:option:`CONFIG_PM_DEVICE` or :kconfig:option:`CONFIG_PM_DEVICE_RUNTIME` are enabled.
 If a firmware variant without device power management is needed, one should in theory remove the ``sleep`` state from Devicetree to not waste ROM space storing such unused state.

 States can be skipped by the ``pinctrl`` Devicetree macros if a definition named ``PINCTRL_SKIP_{STATE_NAME}`` expanding to ``1`` is present when pin control